6167656e74323431/mockingcase/README.md

 ## Usage

-You can convert  a string to mOcKiNgCaSe like this
+You can convert  a string to mOcKiNgCaSe like this:
 ```ruby
 require 'mockingcase'